simonegiancola09/simonegiancola09.github.io/_news/announcement_12.md

 related_posts: false
 ---

 very excited to share that I will continue as a Research Intern at Ecole Normale Superieure ([ENS](https://www.ens.psl.eu/)).
-I will be in Prof. [Bruno Loureiro](https://brloureiro.github.io/)'s group and work on Stochastic Gradient Descent for structured data.
+I will be in [Bruno Loureiro](https://brloureiro.github.io/)'s group and work on Stochastic Gradient Descent for structured data.